stemformulas/stemformulas.github.io/README.md

 git push origin -u new-formula-name
 ```

 10. Create a [pull request](https://github.com/stemformulas/stemformulas.github.io/compare) from your branch to the main branch.
-We'll review it, give you feedback, and then eventually merge it!
+We'll review it, give you feedback, and then eventually merge it.

 11. In the future, if you want to contribute again, switch to main and pull in changes so that you're up to date:

 ```
-git checkout main # git stash if there's unsaved work that you don't want to keep git pull
+git checkout main
+git pull
+git checkout -b new-formula-name
 ```

-Then, repeat everything after step 5.
+Then, repeat everything from step 6.